 COLLEGEDALE, Tenn. — In a first for Adventist educational institutions worldwide, Southern Adventist University’s Advancement Department has announced an end to all fundraising activities effective immediately.
-The decision, which marks a radical departure from common practice in higher education, was made possible by what Southern’s administration has described as a “torrent of revenue from student fines.”
+The decision was made possible by what Southern’s administration has described as a “torrent of revenue from student fines.”

 “Southern offers a generous menu of fineable offenses,” said Bubba Cummings, a junior accountant in Southern’s Financial Administration office.
 “For guys alone we currently have a fine list of 36 offenses including five that are public worship related, as well as separate fines for first and second jewelry offenses.
 We can even fine our students for having television sets larger than 32″.
 It’s amazing!”